rokett/ldap-query/README.md

 This project maintains dependencies under version control so building is really easy.

 1. `go get github.com/rokett/ldap-query`.
-2. Install [Packr v2](https://github.com/gobuffalo/packr/tree/master/v2); `go get -u github.com/gobuffalo/packr/v2/packr2`.

 You can now carry out development.

 To build the executable, just run `make` from the root of the repository.

-The first time you run the executable a template config file, `config.toml`, will be created alongside the executable.
-Update the config file as needed, and then run the executable again.

 ## Dockerfile
 This Dockerfile will create a container that will set the entrypoint as `/ldap-queryd` so you can just pass in the command line options mentioned above to the container without needing to call the executable